strategineer/personal-website/content/blog/2025-01-23/index.md

 There's a lot to like about Shadowdark but it's defining feature for me is that it's **elegant**.

 The rulebook is a masterpiece of design, being one of the best laid out rulebooks I've ever read.
-The rules are simple and clear and doesn't do what a lot of OSR games tend to do which handwave away a bunch of information critical to actually playing a session of said game.
+The rules are simple and clear.

+The Shadowdark RPG rules help you to answer questions you might have about how to actually run the game -- they don't assume that you've got decades of roleplaying experience to fall back on.

-For example, how do you as the GM emphasise the danger and give the players a sense of urgency as they explore a dungeon?
-Most OSRs games assume that you as the GM already know how you like to do this and ask you to figure it.
+For example, how do you as the GM emphasise the danger and give the players a sense of urgency as they explore a dungeon in an OSR game?
+A lot of OSR systems assume that you as the GM already know how you like to do this and implicitely ask you to figure it out on your own.

-Shadowdark goes out of its way to give GMs, who've never run an OSR like this before, clear instructions on how to do exactly this and in a very elegant way.
+Shadowdark goes out of its way to give GMs, who've never run an OSR game like this before, clear instructions on how to do exactly this and in a very elegant way.

 Specifically, in Shadowdark, 10 minutes of real-time represents 10 minutes in the game (unless of course you've explicitly chosen to fast-forward through something).
 Every 10 minutes, you roll for a random encounter.

-This means make it easy and clear to everyone at the table that spending 10 minutes in real-time discussing what to do next or searching under every tile in room for traps  has a risk of a random encounter attached to it.
-Thus, players are encouraged by the system to just do something instead which is likely to be more fun and keeps the game from the becoming an analysis paralysis slog.
+This makes it easy and clear to everyone at the table that spending 10 minutes in real-time discussing what to do next or searching under every tile in room for traps has the risk of a random encounter attached to it.
+Thus, players are encouraged by the system to just do something which tends to be more fun and keeps the game from becoming an analysis paralysis slog.

-An experienced GM can solve these potential problems without being told how to, but Shadowdark RPG tells you how to do it instead of assuming that you already know how to which most of these books do making Shadowdark stand out among its peers.
+An experienced GM can solve these problems without being told how to, but Shadowdark RPG tells you how to do it instead of assuming that you already know how to which makes Shadowdark RPG stand out among its OSR peers.

 ## What's less cool about the Shadowdark RPG system?

-Some of the extra classes found in the Shadowdark official zines feel either out of place, too strong or too weird compared to the classic Fighter/Rogue/Wizard/Cleric classes.
+Some of the extra classes found in the Shadowdark official zines feel out of place, too strong or too weird compared to the classic Fighter/Rogue/Wizard/Cleric classes.

-If I were to play another Shadowdark RPG campaign I would think harder about which of the extra classes to allow in the campaign.
-I wouldn't allow a player new to tabletop roleplaying to play the Chanter class because it is a little too weird.
+If I were to play another Shadowdark campaign I would think much harder about which of the extra classes to allow.
+I definitely wouldn't allow a player new to tabletop roleplaying play the Chanter class because it is a little too weird and probably contributed to making their first roleplaying experience less fun than it could have been otherwise.

-The darkness rules ([as explained in more detail below](#is-the-shadowdark-rpg-a-good-fit-for-running-the-maze-of-the-blue-medusa-megadungeon)) were hard for me to implement in practice, especially considering the module that I was running.
+The darkness rules ([as explained in more detail below](#is-the-shadowdark-rpg-a-good-fit-for-running-the-maze-of-the-blue-medusa-megadungeon)) were hard for me to implement in practice, especially considering the megadungeon that I was running.
 Thankfully, the rules still work really well even if you completely ignore everything related to darkness in them.

 # Maze of the Blue Medusa